hennatee/quotes-fullstack/README.md

 ---

-JSON-server is used as a database mockup
+JSON-server is used as a database mockup.

 .env file need to be added to server directory with variables
-`PORT`
+`PORT` and
-`SECRET`
+`SECRET`.
-secret is for json web token and can be any string
+Secret is for json web token and can be any string.